tensorflow/tfjs-models/body-pix/README.md

 ### Body Part Segmentation

 Body part segmentation segments an image into pixels that are part of one of twenty-four body parts of a person, and to those that are not part of a person.
-It returns an array with a part id from 0-24 for the pixels that are part of a corresponding body part, and -1 otherwise.
+It returns an object containing an array with a part id from 0-24 for the pixels that are part of a corresponding body part, and -1 otherwise.
 The array size corresponds to the number of pixels in the image.

 ![Colored Part Image](colored-parts.gif)